pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** What are the arguments for `Model.updateOne()`?

 * **Your Answer:**
+The arguments are two objects.
+The first is a key:value pair that looks for a match in the database that has the same key:value values.
+The second object is another key:value pair which finds the key in that object found by the first object parameter and updates the value of that key to be the value given in this parameter. i.e. Series.updateOne({title: 'Twin Peaks'}, {start_year: 2018}) will find the series with the title of 'Twin Peaks' and update the start_year to be 2018.

 * **Question:** The response you receive is _not_ the document you updated.
 What information is being represented here?
 Try replacing `Model.updateOne()` with the [Model.findOneAndUpdate()](https://mongoosejs.com/docs/api.html#model_Model.findOneAndUpdate) and see the difference in the result.

 * **Your Answer:**
+updateOne() returns object that contains information about the request. findOneAndUpdate() returns the object that is being returned from find(), i.e. without the update

 * **Question:** This new method will return the _old document_ instead of the new one.
 What option can you add to your statement to return the new one?

 * **Your Answer:**
+{new: true}

 * **Question:** Another field was updated when you ran this command.
 Which one was it?

 * **Your Answer:**
+updated_at

 * **Question:** Take a look at the terminal window running your server.
 You are likely getting the following deprecation warning:
   ```